 Delete old and large files

-One quick way to recover a lot of space quickly is to open the Finder and choose All My Files, then either choose to sort by date or size.
+One quick way to recover a lot of space quickly is to open the Finder and choose Recents (in older versions of Mac OS X you could choose All My Files), then either choose to sort by date or size.

 Choose size and you can selectively delete the biggest files.